Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 TRADE-Chain is a permissioned multi-framework blockchain powered by Primechain APIs.
 TRADE-Chain nodes are available to banks, financial institutions and large exporters, importers, shippers and investors.

 ***The pain points of today’s trade finance processes are:***
-1. Delays and errors due to manual document creation and distribution
+1. Delays and errors due to manual document creation and distribution.
-2. Invoice factoring risk
+2. Invoice factoring risk.
-3. Delayed timeline
+3. Delayed timeline.
-4. Manual AML review
+4. Manual AML review.
-5. Fraud risk due to multiple disconnected platforms
+5. Fraud risk due to multiple disconnected platforms.
-6. Fraud risk due to duplicate bills of lading
+6. Fraud risk due to duplicate bills of lading.

 ***Core benefits of TRADE-Chain:***
 1. Real-time review and approval of documents.